soniacweb/disneyvillains/README.md

   <img width="630" height="150" src="https://media.giphy.com/media/mEEPs42d1vrO7oT88w/giphy.gif">
 </p>

-# Disney's Villains -FIRST MERN STACK PROJECT
+# Disney's Villains -First MERN stack project.

 ## Overview

 This was a GA homework and side project I was playing around with using the MERN stack.
-A website that allows users to read up on the history of some of Disney's famous Villains and their origins- a rest API created and built by myself.
-The user can register and login using user authentication, and submit their own villains- information about other villains and leave comments on articles.
-The project included authentication and restful API integration.
+Disney Villains is a site that allows users to read up on the history of some of Disney's famous Villains and their origin stories.

+This app allows the user to register and login using user authentication, and a feature I want to include, submit their own information about a disney villain and leave comments on articles abpuot existing.
+The project included authentication and restful API integration built by me.

 # For cloning/downloading